MLOC Data Files

 The default color palette for showing topographic data in mloc plots is topo.cpt.
 It works well in most circumstances, but there are many others and GMT documentation includes detailed instructions about designing your own.

-The .kml file that is a standard output file of mloc uses icons in five colors for earthquakes at different depths.
+The ~.kml file that is a standard output file of mloc uses icons in two shades each of five colors for earthquakes at different depths.
 The icons are in PNG format and must be stored in this directory.

 The user can edit this file to change the default values or to add or remove phases.